Last Updated on August 23, 2023

 9. Chinese Spicy Bean Paste (La Doubanjiang)

 When you can’t find Gochujang in your local grocery store?
 You can use La Doubanjiang, a Chinese spicy bean paste, as a substitute.
-It has a very similar texture and a milder fermented bean flavour.
+It has a very similar texture and a milder fermented bean flavor.

 The ingredients in La Doubanjiang are fava beans, chili peppers, salt, and sugar.
 It’s similar to Gochujang in both flavor and texture.
 If you can’t find La Doubanjiang at your local Asian market, you can order it online.